ruby-hyperloop/ruby-hyperloop.io/source/tutorials/hyperloopjs/chatapp.html.md

 class InputBox < Hyperloop::Component
   def render
-    div do
+    DIV do
-      "An input box to send new messages will".br
+      "An input box to send new messages will".BR
-      "go here plus a display of the formatted markdown".br FormattedDiv(markdown: "This **Markdown** will get updated as the user types") end end
+      "go here plus a display of the formatted markdown".BR FormattedDiv(markdown: "This **Markdown** will get updated as the user types") end end